-- 4. Ordinary maintenance and repair to correct deterioration or decay that does not involve a change in the existing design, materials or exterior paint color; - 5.
-Removal of non-historic stucco, asbestos shingles, vinyl siding or other similar materials, when underlying historic materials can be repaired or replaced in-kind.
-Where evidence of original materials is unclear, work shall be deferred to the HPOZ Board for review; - 6.
-Installation of screen doors or windows that do not obscure the actual door or window; - 7.
-Replacement of non-original windows with windows that match the originals, when examples of original windows still exist on the structure; - 8.
-Construction or installation of ramps, railings, lifts, etc., on any non-visible elevation of a building intended to allow for accessibility; - 9.
-Any alterations to a structure that is identified as Non-Contributing in the Historic Resources Survey, not including additions, new construction, relocation or demolition; - 10.
-Additions of less than 250 square feet to any Contributing building or structure, where the addition does not break the side-planes or roofline of the existing structure, is contained completely within the rear yard and is not visible from the street; - 11.
-Additions to Non-Contributing structures that increase the square footage by less than 30% of the existing square footage (as determined by LADBS) when the addition does not affect the front façade of the structure and is not visible from the public street; - 12.
-In-kind replacement of roof materials that does not result in the removal of any historical material such as wood eaves, fascia, etc; - 13.
-Alterations to façade openings, such as new doors or windows, to facades that are not visible from the street; - 14.
+- 6. Removal of non-historic stucco, asbestos shingles, vinyl siding or other similar materials, when underlying historic materials can be repaired or replaced in-kind.
+Where evidence of original materials is unclear, work shall be deferred to the HPOZ Board for review; - 7.
+Installation of screen doors or windows that do not obscure the actual door or window; - 8.
+Replacement of non-original windows with windows that match the originals, when examples of original windows still exist on the structure; - 9.
+Construction or installation of ramps, railings, lifts, etc., on any non-visible elevation of a building intended to allow for accessibility; - 10.
+Any alterations to a structure that is identified as Non-Contributing in the Historic Resources Survey, not including additions, new construction, relocation or demolition; - 11.
+Additions of less than 250 square feet to any Contributing building or structure, where the addition does not break the side-planes or roofline of the existing structure, is contained completely within the rear yard and is not visible from the street; - 12.
+Additions to Non-Contributing structures that increase the square footage by less than 30% of the existing square footage (as determined by LADBS) when the addition does not affect the front façade of the structure or break the side and top planes of the structure; - 13.
+Alterations to façade openings, such as new doors or windows, to portions of a structure that are not visible from the street; - 14.
 Installation or repair of fences, walls, and hedges in the rear and side yards that are not visible from the street (non corner-lots only) and that do not require a Zoning Administrator's approval for height or location; - 15.
 Installation or repair of solar collectors, skylights, antennas, satellite dishes and broadband internet systems on rear-facing facades/roof surfaces or garage roofs that are not visible from the street; - 16.
-Installation of window security bars or grills, located on facades that are not visible from the street; - 17.
+Installation of window security bars or grills, located on secondary facades; - 17.
 Repair or replacement of gutters and downspouts.